Anekantavada: Syādvāda

 Each of these seven predicates state the Jain viewpoint of a multifaceted reality from the perspective of time, space, substance and mode.
 The phrase syāt declares the standpoint of expression – affirmation with regard to own substance (dravya), place (kṣetra), time (kāla), and being (bhāva), and negation with regard to other substance (dravya), place (kṣetra), time (kāla), and being (bhāva).
 Thus, for a ‘jar’, in regard to substance (dravya) – earthen, it simply is; wooden, it simply is not.
 In regard to place (kṣetra) – room, it simply is; terrace, it simply is not.
 In regard to time (kāla) – summer, it simply is; winter, it simply is not.
 In regard to being (bhāva) – brown, it simply is; white, it simply is not.
 And the word ‘simply’ has been inserted for the purpose of excluding a sense not approved by the ‘nuance’; for avoidance of a meaning not intended.

 According to Samantabhadra's text Āptamīmāṁsā (Verse 105), "Syādvāda, the doctrine of conditional predications, and kevalajñāna (omniscience), are both illuminators of the substances of reality.
 The difference between the two is that while kevalajñāna illumines directly, syādvāda illumines indirectly".
 Syadvada is indispensable and helps establish the truth, according to Samantabhadra.

 Nayavāda

 Nayavāda (नयवाद) is the theory of standpoints or viewpoints.
 Nayavāda is a compound of two Sanskrit words—naya ("standpoint, viewpoint, interpretation") and vāda ("doctrine, thesis").
-Nayas are philosophical perspective about a particular topic, and how to make proper conclusions about that topic.
+Nayas are philosophical perspectives about a particular topic, and how to make proper conclusions about that topic.

 According to Jainism, there are seven nayas or viewpoints through which one can make complete judgments about absolute reality using syadvada.
 These seven naya, according to Umaswati, are: